 I think it’s pretty obvious that John Paul II was an immensely charismatic and devoted leader, but that’s far from the main reason for the Church to recognize his virtues by canonizing him.
 A saint is a witness, by the way he lives his daily life, of the Gospel, the good news.
 John Paul II showed his real belief in that good news in the way he lived.

 What Dougherty calls the “saint factory,” the canonizations of several hundred that occurred under John Paul’s reign, is evidence of how much he wanted the world to see that the joy of the saints is not something of ages past, but something that can belong to any of us.
 I think it’s beautiful that he sometimes “rushed” the process (though it still involved painstakingly careful investigation) in his eagerness to show the world the stories of these witnesses, and I think it’s beautiful and fitting that the Church “rushed” to number him among them.

-— Lucy Zepeda is a former NRO associate editor and works in non-profit development in New York City.
+— Lucy Zepeda is a former NRO associate and works in development for Catholic Guardian Services.